| | |

 5. Be prepared.

-Bevan looking over the Letaba River
+Bevan looking over a river in the Kruger National Park.

 A trusty pair of binoculars are a must in the Kruger National Park.

-Because you will be spending a good few hours in a vehicle, don’t forget water and snacks, especially if you have taken our advice and set off on an early morning drive.
-With that early start, there are a few extra hours in between breakfast and lunchtime and no one wants to cut a drive short just because your belly is growling louder than the lion outside your window!
+Because you’ll spend several hours in your vehicle, don’t forget water and snacks – especially if you’ve followed our advice and set off early.
+There can be a long stretch between breakfast and lunch, and no one wants to cut a drive short because your stomach is growling louder than the lion outside your window!

 Baboons are a common sight in and around campsites and should not be provoked or fed.